tmtxt/tmtxt.github.com/_posts/2016-05-13-jekyll-ios-be-geek-on-the-go.md

 - Hmm, I don't have enough time!
 - Too busy on work?
 - Nope, just enjoying the fun of the youth that I have missed for years :D

-> This post is written entirely on iOS on my iPhone and iPad, from many places, at several times, in different situations.

 But...